sonamyadav221103/Building-AI-final-project/README.md

 # Smart Traffic Analyzer
 Building AI course project

 ## Summary
-A machine learning-based system that analyzes traffic camera feeds to predict congestion and suggest optimal routes in real-time.

-## Summary

 AutoLog is an AI-powered system that automates vehicle identification and parking logging.
 It captures license plates, calculates fees, and stores data efficiently, reducing human effort and errors in parking management.